PHANTOM9009/GREED/quick_start.md

 		deque<shipInfo> shipList = ob.getShipList(); // to get the information about all the ships
 		int index = find_ship_to_kill(shipList, ob);//calling the function to find the target if (index >= 0)
-			ob.chaseShip(index); //instructing your ship to chase the target ship
+			ob.Greed_chaseShip(index); //instructing your ship to chase the target ship

 		vector <Greed::cannon> cannonList = ob.getCannonList(); //to get the information about all the cannons in the map for (int j = 0; j < cannonList.size(); j++)//iterating over the list of cannons